100DaysOfCloud/100DaysOfCloud/README.md

 5. Update your main README to link back to your Day Journey article
 4. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

-## How to use this template:
-Fill in your details where you see this icon ✍️
 ## Cloud Journey

 Juan Carlos Murillo Cardona